svx/k8-traefik/docs/tutorial.md

 ## Permissions And Access

-[Role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/ "Link to Kubernetes docs about RABA")(*RBAC*) is a method of regulating access to computer or network resources based on the roles of individual users within your organization.
+Kubernetes works with [Role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/ "Link to Kubernetes docs about RABA")(*RBAC*) which a method of regulating access to computer or network resources based on the roles of individual users within your organization.

 An *RBAC* Role or *ClusterRole* contains rules that represent a set of permissions.

 The role is then bound to an account used by an application, in this case, Traefik Proxy.

-To use the Kubernetes API, Traefik needs permissions.
-You will use the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/ "Link to documentation about the Kubernetes API") for doing so.
+You will use the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/ "Link to documentation about the Kubernetes API") for that.

 ### Create A Cluster Role